Education Outreach Trustee

 Re-appointed: 1st December 2016

-Prof Hursthouse is Professor of Environmental Geochemistry and currently Assistant Dean (Research & Enterprise), School of Science & Sport at the University of the West of Scotland and where he co-Directs the Institute for Biomedical & Environmental Health Research.
-Andrew has worked on expert groups in soil quality for the EU and Scottish Government and in addition to a long association with NSCA/EPUK and EPS, and is a former International President of the Society for Environmental Geochemistry & Health (www.segh.net).
+Prof Hursthouse is currently Professor of Environmental Geochemistry at the University of the West of Scotland.
+Andrew has worked on expert groups in soil quality for the EU and Scottish Government in addition to a long association with NSCA/EPUK and EPS and is past president of the Society for Environmental Geochemistry & Health (www.segh.net).